 The reason evergreen content is important to blogs and websites is that it stays relevant for a long time meaning the web page content doesn’t need constant updates.
 The second aspect regarding the significance of evergreen content is its ability to rank as organic content.

 This is especially vital for startups as they are in the phase of creating a brand image in the market.
-Creating evergreen content that ranks will not only improve the search engine ranking position of the brand’s page, it also pulls traffic onto the startups’ webpage - which can then be directed towards a specific action.
-The actions could be clicking the ‘sign-up’ page or push readers to subscribe to a newsletter.
+Creating evergreen content that ranks will not only improve the search engine ranking position of the brand’s page, increasing website traffic – which can then be directed towards a specific action.
+The actions could be clicking the sign-up page or pushing readers to subscribe to a newsletter.

 Building on content with various engaging points with the intent of pulling high traffic are good triggers to generate leads.
 But the quality of the content is a big dependant factor, as readers tend to shift away from an article or a blog if they find the content to be too time-consuming and difficult to read.
 Moreover, its also known as the timeless piece on the blog that will keep your blog ranking high in the SERP.